AtomicTessellator/at-aims/README.md

-# at-aims - Ad hoc parser for FHI-aims output files.
+# ataims - Parser for FHI-aims output files.

 This parser is designed to be a simple way to extract data from the output files of FHI-aims.